RajatPatel17/HealthifyMe/README.md

 # HealthifyMe
-Tthis is a Personalised Health APP
+This is a Personalised Health APP